emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 In this context, it is very important for communists to win intellectuals to the side of democracy and socialism.
 Communist and workers' parties attach a great importance to the alliance between the working class and intellectuals in the struggle against monopolies, for peace, democracy and socialism.
-The Political Declaration of Communist Parties of European Capitalist Countries (Brussels, 1974) stated that there is a broader basis for unity between the working class and the intelligentsia which is very important today.
-The French Communist Party stressed at its 19th Congress that this alliance is of paramount importance for the future revolutionary movement."
-Similar assessments can be found in programmatic documents adopted by communist parties of the USA, Canada, Chile, Uruguay, Argentina, Italy, Belgium, West Germany, etc.
+The Political Declaration of Communist Parties of European Capitalist Countries (Brussels, 1974) stated that there is a broader basis for unity between the working class and the intelligentsia which is very important today[^6].
+The French Communist Party stressed at its 19th Congress that this alliance is of paramount importance for the future revolutionary movement.[^7]" Similar assessments can be found in programmatic documents adopted by communist parties of the USA, Canada, Chile, Uruguay, Argentina, Italy, Belgium, West Germany, etc.